-John is 72 years old and wants to make a gift to Wells College.
-He has $500,000 in his IRA and wants to gift $20,000.
-He can authorize the administrator of his IRA to distribute $20,000 to Wells College.
-Because the IRA Qualified Charitable Distribution is excluded from income, John will not be eligible for a charitable income tax deduction — but he still receives tax savings.
-The $20,000 distributed to Wells College will be counted toward his annual minimum required distribution and he will not pay income tax on the portion given to the organization.
+John is 73 and wants to contribute $20,000 to Wells College.
+He has somewhat over $500,000 in his IRA, and his minimum required distribution would be about $20,000.
+He can authorize the administrator of his IRA to transfer $20,000 directly to Wells College in a "qualified charitable distribution" or QCD.
+John will not be eligible for a charitable income tax deduction, but because the entire amount of the QCD is excluded from income, he still receives tax savings.
+The $20,000 distributed to Wells College will be counted toward his annual minimum required distribution (MRD), and he will not pay income tax on the portion given to charity.

-The QCD allows individuals 70½ and older to make direct distributions up to $100,000 per year to 501(c)(3) charities without having to count the distributions as income for federal income tax purposes.
-No charitable deduction may be taken, but distributions will qualify for all or part of the IRA owner’s required minimum distributions.
+The QCD allows individuals 70 ½ and older to make direct distributions up to $100,000 per year to 501(c)(3) charities without having to count the distributions as income for federal income tax purposes.
+No charitable deduction may be taken, but if you are 73 or older, distributions will qualify for all or part of the IRA owner’s required minimum distributions.